 Montelinmaja, Mäntyrova, Mustavaara all have cabins where you can spend time inside, prepare food, rest and enjoy the winter.
 Depends on your speed, you probably can visit more of them during the same day even.

 Probably your best friend will be the online interactive map of the park to plan your exact route.
 Remember that snowshoes are pretty slow, while skis can take you faster, especially downhill, but require some previous experience, especially off the maintained trails.

 Hannukuru-Pahakuru area is worth visiting.
 There is a sauna too!
 Don’t forget your towel!!!

 Other activities for winter

 You can watch reindeer at the designated farms.
-After paying the entrance fee (about 20€) you can take pictures with the animals, listen about reindeer herding, and often (for extra fee) you can take a short sleigh ride behind a reindeer.
-If you spend there couple of days, very likely you will spot some of them in the nature at least from the further distance.
+After paying the entrance fee (about 20€) you can take pictures with the animals, listen about reindeer herding, and often (for an extra fee) you can take a short sleigh ride behind a reindeer.
+If you spend there a couple of days, very likely you will spot some of them in nature at least from the further distance.
 For example, we woke up few times in the national park shelters when reindeer were grazing too loud during the night.
-Another time one reindeer just simply occupied the door to the dry toilet, and didn’t want to move.
-For me these encounters mean much more than any possible farm visits.
+Another time one reindeer just simply occupied the door to the dry toilet and didn’t want to move.
+For me, these encounters mean much more than any possible farm visits.